-Major, Elective credit.
+Major, Minor credit.
 This course familiarizes the student with the fundamentals of the physical production process.
 Among the areas covered are materials, tools, and safety, construction methods, electricity, and plan reading.
 Offered Fall term.

-202. DRAFTING/ENGINEERING FOR THE STAGE/THREE CREDITS
+THR 202 DRAFTING/ENGINEERING FOR THE STAGE/THREE CREDITS

 Major, Minor, Elective credit.
-Prerequisite: THR 201 or permission of instructor.
+Prerequisite: THR 230 or permission of the instructor.
 The course will focus on drafting techniques and problem solving as it applies to the engineering of the building of the scenic elements for a play.
-The student will get hands-on experience by assisting the Technical Director for the semester's current production.